sriiii07/land-sense-react/README.md

 This project is licensed under the MIT License — see the LICENSE file for details.

 🙏 Acknowledgments
-Kerala State Disaster Management Authority (KSDMA) — for public disaster data and inspiration India Meteorological Department (IMD) — for meteorological threshold references Open-Meteo — for providing free weather API access RainViewer — for free satellite rain radar data
+State Disaster Management Authority (KSDMA) — for public disaster data and inspiration India Meteorological Department (IMD) — for meteorological threshold references Open-Meteo — for providing free weather API access RainViewer — for free satellite rain radar data